jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

                         -DNARROWPROTO -DIN_MODULE -DXFree86Module -DLINUX_INPUT \
                         -o xf86Wacom.o -c xf86Wacom.c

-`   similar rules apply to wcmSerial.c, wcmUSB.c, wcmISDV4.c, wcmCommon.c, wcmCompat.c, wcmConfig.c, and, wcmFilter.c. `
+<span style="background:#00ffff">Similar rules apply to wcmSerial.c,
+wcmUSB.c, wcmISDV4.c, wcmCommon.c, wcmCompat.c, wcmConfig.c, and,
+wcmFilter.c.</span>

 The options and directories specified come directly from the output of the make command in the previous step.
 All the root and parent